stealify/compiler/README.md

 at present the compiler has this output flavors
 - graaljs graalvm-native-image,
-- llvm (v8) justjs api,
+- llvm (stealify/b8g), the LLVM Compiler Interface.
-- electron mksnapshot builds.
+- electron mksnapshot builds. will get replaced by b8g llvm builds.